About the Series

 Everything You Need to Know About FO5O

-Food Over 50 is the ground breaking "How To" and more importantly "Why To" cooking, nutrition and healthy lifestyle series specifically created for Public Television and its 65 year old median age viewership.
+Food Over 50 is an award winning "How To" and more importantly "Why To" cooking, nutrition and healthy lifestyle series specifically created for Public Television and its 65 year old median age viewership.
 FO5O is the first of its kind, a series that specifically states in its title, "This show is for maturing adults, Boomers & seniors, who recognize the challenges of aging and want to stay healthy, fit and active throughout a long life, plus enjoy delicious food all along the way!"

 Food Over 50 is by no means limited to a Boomer/senior viewing audience.
 Yes, it targets this essential Public Television audience with nutritious, whole food recipes and culinary techniques that are an appetizing panacea for nearly every ailment that nags at our health and fitness as we age.
 However, viewers of any age benefit from Food Over 50's message and menu, because fresh, wholesome, taste-tempting meals are the foundation of a healthy lifestyle whether you are 19 or 90!